claustrofob/Router/README.md

 ## License

 Router is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE file](LICENSE) for details.

 ## Author